 Any professional artist will tell you that one of the keys to success is organization.
 This is especially true when it comes to art supplies.

-Artists who have a system for storing and organizing their supplies can work more efficiently and create better art.
+Artists with a system for storing and organizing supplies can work more efficiently and create better art.

 There are several reasons why the organization is so important.